 If you would like to join the referencing revolution, book a demo to see how Zinc’s automated referencing tools can help you maximise your reference checks.

 This guide is for general information only.
 Whilst we endeavour to ensure that the information on this site is correct, no warranty, express or implied, is given as to its accuracy and we do not accept any liability for error or omission.
 This guide does not constitute legal advice and neither Zinc nor any of its employees can be held liable for any damages resulting from the use of, or inability to use the information contained within this guide.
 Additionally, Zinc cannot be held liable for any form of action or decision made as a result of using this guide.

 Join the referencing revolution

-Sign up today to see how Zinc's automated referencing tools can maximise your reference checks
+Book a demo today to see how Zinc's automated referencing tools can maximise your reference checks.